Help capture the creativity of Durham writers in one literary mobile app.

 The program will run April 10 through 14 and is free for both Durham Public Schools middle school students and Osher Lifelong Learning Institute adult learners.
 Participants will get to meet Durham writers at The Regulator Bookshop in Durham, visit the archives in Duke’s David M. Rubenstein Rare Book & Manuscript Library, work on the app in the Duke Multimedia Project Studio, and receive training on the Zoom audio recorder and video equipment.
 No prior technological experience is needed.

 The program is supported by the Duke-Durham Neighborhood Partnership and the Duke PepsiCo Educational Technology Program, which works with eight Durham partner schools and connects them to Duke resources.
-The Duke-Durham Neighborhood Partnership is part of the Duke Office of Durham and Regional Affairs.
+The Duke-Durham Neighborhood Partnership is part of the Duke Office of Durham and Community Affairs.

 To learn more about the literary app program or to sign up, contact David Stein by emailing firstname.lastname@example.org.